segmentio/segment-docs/src/connections/destinations/catalog/omniture/index.md

 ## Page

 Pageviews can be tracked using Segment with [`page`](/docs/connections/spec/page/) calls from the browser.
 You must call it at least once per page.
-The javascript snippet you copy-paste from the setup guide comes with a default, `analytics.page();` call.
+The javascript snippet you copy-paste from the set up guide comes with a default, `analytics.page();` call.

 *You can extend the basic call to include the page name:*